 One-time charges on your bill

-If your bill seems higher than normal, it may be that there are some one-time charges that have been applied to your account.
+If your bill seems higher than normal, it may be caused by one-time charges that have been applied to your account.
+One-time charges may occur when you:

 One-time charges are especially common when you first connect your service or if you have recently made changes to it.
 Typical one-time charges include: